Home Legal EzriCare Artificial Tears Lawsuits

 • BBB A+ Rating Logo

-EzriCare and Delsam Pharma Artificial Tears Lawsuit Updates
+EzriCare & Delsam Pharma Artificial Tears Lawsuit Updates

-As of February 2024, EzriCare and Delsam Pharma Artificial Tears lawsuits were in the early stages and hadn’t been consolidated into multidistrict litigation.
+As of March 2025, EzriCare and Delsam Pharma Artificial Tears hadn’t been consolidated into multidistrict litigation.
 People filed the first lawsuits shortly after the EzriCare recall in February 2023.
-So far, there have been no approved settlements or jury trials scheduled, and plaintiffs continue to file new lawsuits.
+So far, no approved settlements or jury trials have been scheduled, and plaintiffs continue to file new lawsuits.

 Eye drop lawsuit updates include: